 Helen’s Wines sells wine to diners at tables, to retail customers, and online to imbibers across the country.
-They also curate gift boxes and of course have a wine club; Johannesen hosts a podcast.
-The latest evolution of Helen’s Wine adds to hat: It’s a wine bar — that’s also a shop — in the newest Jon & Vinny’s location in Beverly Hills.
+They also curate gift boxes and, of course, have a wine club; Johannesen hosts a podcast.
+The latest evolution of Helen’s Wine adds to that: It’s a wine bar — that’s also a shop — in the newest Jon & Vinny’s location in Beverly Hills.
 In light of this latest development, we caught up with Johannesen to ask about what comes next.

 Resy: What makes the Beverly Hills location of Helen’s Wines distinct from the others?